Vinashu/RimWorldRPG/chapter_02_character_creation.md

 ---

 ## Step 4: Traits & Effects Defined

+These lists pull the iconic RimWorld traits (Iron Will, Tough, Bloodlust, etc.) but are not exhaustive—feel free to import any missing favorites from the video game if your table wants them.

 ### Event Effects
 *   **Addiction**: You must consume the drug every 3 days or suffer **-2 Bane** on all rolls (Withdrawal).